Opinion | Netflix's radical new "Black Mirror" movie may forever change how we experience TV

 In this case, “Bandersnatch” is using the new interactive TV format to make a point about how we consume and control technology.
 But the real question is if audiences want this level of granular customization.
 Released during a relatively dead week in the entertainment calendar, and with such a novel format, chances are “Bandersnatch” will be a streaming hit.
 But what happens when Netflix extends this idea to something like “Stranger Things,” or “Chilling Adventures of Sabrina”?

-Human beings may enjoy having shows curated towards their tastes.
+We may enjoy having shows curated toward our tastes.
 But we also like shared experiences, and to be surprised by storytelling.
 Consider how many people watch TV while following along on a Twitter hashtag, creating a new kind of digital shared experience where it would otherwise not exist.
 Our spoiler culture did not arise out of people wanting to ruin endings for themselves.
 It’s about giving storytellers the chance to hand us an ending we do not expect.

 For now, “Bandersnatch” seems to be more a novelty than the new normal.
 The response harkens back to when people started experimenting with watching an entire Netflix seasons in one sitting.
 And if we're being honest, I hope interactive TV stays in the novelty aisle.
 There may be room for choosing one’s own adventure.
 But sometimes, all viewers really want is a story we can all enjoy together.